SRGSSR/srgidentity-apple/docs/README.md

 ## About

-The RTS Identity framework contains the Peach authentification logic.
+The SRG Identity framework contains the Peach authentification logic.

 ## Compatibility